docusign/1fe/packages/create-1fe-app/README.md

 - **[1fe Documentation](https://1fe.com)** - Complete 1fe framework docs
 - **[Starter Template](https://github.com/docusign/1fe-starter-app)** - The template this tool clones

+## 🤝 Community

+If you have questions or want to discuss this project, please visit the [Issues](https://github.com/docusign/1fe/issues) or [Discussions](https://github.com/docusign/1fe/discussions) pages in our monorepo.

 ---

 Made with ❤️ by the 1fe team